 Marine Policy Statement

 The UK vision for the marine environment is for 'clean, healthy, safe, productive and biologically diverse oceans and seas'.
-The UK High Level Marine Objectives (4) published in April 2009 set out the broad aims for the marine area to achieve this vision and reflect the principles for sustainable development.
+The UK High Level Marine Objectives (ref.
+4) published in April 2009 set out the broad aims for the marine area to achieve this vision and reflect the principles for sustainable development.
 The MPS is informed by the High Level Objectives and will play a key role in ensuring they are achieved.

-Whilst the purpose of the MPS is to set out the policy framework for sustainable development of our seas at UK level, it will be the role of Marine Plans to set out how the MPS will be implemented in specific areas.
-Marine Plans will provide detailed policy and spatial guidance and ensure that individual decisions within a plan area make the appropriate contribution to UK, national and area specific policy objectives.
+Whilst the purpose of the MPS is to set out the policy framework for sustainable development of our seas at UK level, it will be the role of marine plans to set out how the MPS will be implemented in specific areas.
+Marine plans will provide detailed policy and spatial guidance and ensure that individual decisions within a plan area make the appropriate contribution to UK, national and area-specific policy objectives.
 Where needed, supporting guidance on the marine planning systems will be produced by the relevant UK administration.

-Marine Plans must be consistent with the MPS, ensuring a strong link between national policy and local application.
-The Marine Management Organisation (MMO) is responsible for the development of Marine Plans on behalf of the Government.
+Marine plans must be consistent with the MPS, ensuring a strong link between national policy and local application.
+The Marine Management Organisation (MMO) is responsible for the development of marine plans on behalf of the government.
 The MMO and Historic England have agreed to work together in a coordinated approach to share information and ensure account is taken of both the marine historic landscape and historic sites in the development of marine plans.

-The MPS and Marine Plans will guide and direct licensing decisions in the marine environment.
-Marine Plans will be a source of information, which developers and other marine industries can use when considering where and how they might carry out activities.
+The MPS and marine plans will guide and direct licensing decisions in the marine environment.
+Marine plans will be a source of information, which developers and other marine industries can use when considering where and how they might carry out activities.